cdisc-org/cdisc-rules-engine/README.md

 * --meddra TEXT                              Path to directory with MedDRA dictionary files
 * --disable-progressbar                      Disable progress bar
 * -r 					     Specify rule id to run.
 Can specify multiple.
+* -vo, --verbose-output                      Print rule ids as they are completed.
+Should be used in conjuction with --disable-progressbar
 ```

 #### Validate folder